• News

 2020 Symposium Poster 2

-In this way, now, with paired Symposia for 2023, we affirm the momentum of our series of Symposia after the Covid-induced hiatus Formerly, the Symposia were held at various centers, before the cancellation of our 2020 Spring Symposium, “From Cover to Cover”, intended for Princeton University.
+And so, with paired Symposia for 2023, we affirm the momentum of our series of Symposia after the Covid-induced hiatus.
+Formerly, the Symposia were held at various centers, before the cancellation of our 2020 Spring Symposium, “From Cover to Cover”, intended for Princeton University.
 The illustrated Program Booklet for that Symposium reports its intentions.

 In resuming the series in 2022, we are able to return to some of its subjects, as the contributors make presentations, as their timetables allow, for one or other Session in the revived Symposia.
 Some of those contributors propose to participate in our 2023 Symposia.